AllanBlanchard/tutoriel_wp/english/acsl-properties/logic-functions.md

 */
 ```

-We can for example define a mathematical [affine function](https://fr.wikipedia.org/wiki/Fonction_affine) using a logic function:
+We can for example define a mathematical [linear function](https://en.wikipedia.org/wiki/Linear_function_(calculus)) using a logic function:

 ```c
 /*@